I have a huge recipe journal full of ideas that I planned to share with you sooner.

-About the recipe: I chose to serve the peanut sauce separately from the salad because I wanted people to have a say in how much sauce they got on their salad.
-My sister is not a huge sauce person (but if you look at the feature image of this post you can see that I am a sauced person.
+I chose to serve the peanut sauce separately from the salad because I wanted people to have a say in how much sauce they got.
+My sister (one of my key recipe eaters) is not a huge sauce person but if you look at the feature image of this post you can see that I am a sauced person.
 I’m not saying I’d drink it as a cocktail, but I like a lot of sauce on my salads, OK?!

-The good news, for casual or beginner cooks, is that there is absolutely nothing fussy about this one.
+The good news, for casual or beginner cooks, is that there is absolutely nothing fussy about this recipe.
 This salad is so easy that a beginner can do it.
 All it takes is some pan frying here and some mixing there.
-It’s so simple.
-It’s so tasty.
+It’s so simple and so tasty.

 Warm Green Salad:

 1 Bundle of Baby Spinach.

 3 Bundles of Broccoli (just the bushy heads)

 1 Bundle of Bok Choy (just the greens and a little bit of the white, chopped roughly)